beenotung/ts-liveview/README.md

 The application can be built on top of reactive model powered by [S.js](https://github.com/adamhaile/S), [RxJS](https://github.com/ReactiveX/rxjs), or OOP with [getter and setter](https://vuejs.org/v2/guide/reactivity.html).
 Example using _getter and setting_ see [thermostat.tsx](./server/app/pages/thermostat.tsx).

+## Why server-rendered?

+- To deliver initial meaningful paint as soon as possible (response contentful HTML to HTTP GET request, not just skeleton demanding further script and ajax request)

+- To avoid over-bloating the amount of javascript needed to download and execute by the client browser

+- To allow 'over-the-air' updates of application state and deployment

 ## Examples / Demo

 - [x] [Thermostat](./server/app/pages/thermostat.tsx)